jeevsanp1/spartahack_2026/README.md

 ## 📱 Overview

-The **STAMPD Rewards App** is designed to connect hackers, merchants, and organizers in a unified platform.
-Whether you're scanning in for a workshop, redeeming freebies at local merchants, or exploring the venue, this app is your go-to utility.
+**STAMPD Rewards** is a dedicated platform designed to modernize loyalty for small businesses.
+We bridge the gap between local merchants and their customers, replacing clunky paper punch cards with a sleek, digital solution.
+Whether you're grabbing coffee or shopping locally, STAMPD makes every visit count.

 ## ✨ Key Features

-- **🛍️ Merchant Redemption**: Seamlessly redeem rewards and perks at participating merchant locations.
+- **🏆 Digital Loyalty**: Earn tokens and redeem rewards at your favorite local spots with a simple scan.
-- **📷 QR Code Scanning**: Built-in scanner for quick check-ins, networking, and activity logging.
+- **🛍️ Merchant Discovery**: Find and explore new small businesses in your area.
-- **🗺️ Exploration**: Discover venue maps, schedules, and important event locations.
+- **📷 Instant Check-in**: Seamless QR code scanning for quick transaction verification and reward redemption.
-- **🌗 Adaptive UI**: Beautifully crafted interface with full support for both Dark and Light modes.
+- **🌗 Adaptive UI**: A modern, premium interface that adapts to your device's Light and Dark modes.
-- **⚡ High Performance**: Powered by React Native Reanimated for buttery smooth interactions.
+- **⚡ Fast & Smooth**: Built for speed and reliability, ensuring you never hold up the line.

 ## 🛠️ Tech Stack